Helping practices to be their best.

 By regularly checking your blood pressure through check-ups with your GP, you can monitor your high blood pressure and be aware of any changes.

 Diet can absolutely affect high blood pressure.
 Following a few tips can help you reduce your risk of developing high blood pressure or help reduce its severity if you have already been diagnosed.

 - Sodium: reducing the amount of salt you consume to less than five grams per day is strongly recommended by many health professionals as one way to reduce your risk of developing hypertension.

 - Alcohol: lowering your alcohol consumption is generally recommended for moderate to excessive drinkers.
-However, maintaining a maximum level of two standard drinks a day for men, and one for women, can radically improve your blood pressure levels and may reduce your risk of stroke.
+However, maintaining a maximum level of two standard drinks a day for men and one for women can radically improve your blood pressure levels and may reduce your risk of stroke.

 - Fruits and Vegetables: this is good advice for most people, but particularly so for those who may be suffering from or at risk for high blood pressure.
 Increase your vegetable intake!
-Everyone should by consuming several different varieties of fruits and vegetables per day.
+Everyone should be consuming several different varieties of fruits and vegetables per day.

 If you are concerned about your blood pressure, book an appointment with your doctor to receive a test and preventative advice.